Updated Oct. 19, 2018: Taking on a side hustle is one of the best ways to earn some extra cash to supplement your income going into 2017.

 Airbnb your pad

 If you’re the hospitable type, consider listing your apartment on sites like Airbnb, or VRBO (Vacation Rentals by Owner).
 The rate you charge will depend entirely on the size and location of your apartment, plus the time of year.
-(Case in point: the average Airbnb price for one night in a downtown Cincinnati apartment during the MLB All-Star Game last year was $508!)

 You don’t need to be out of town while you’re renting out your place, but if you are, keep in mind that you’ll be incurring travel expenses of your own.
 By taking on a B&B; host role, the rates you charge can offset your costs.